mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 This uses the standard library package `testing`.
-Each test function must have a name that begins with `Test` and take a pointer to a `testing.T` object.
+Each test function must have a name that begins with `Test` and takes a pointer to a `testing.T` object.
 These functions create a slice of structs called `tests` that each describe a test assertion.
 Each test assertion has a name, a set of arguments to be passed